Miicroo/ha-birthdays/README.md

 # Birthdays
 This is a HomeAssistant component for tracking birthdays, where the state of each birthday is equal to how many days are left.
 All birthdays are updated at midnight.

-## How to setup
+## Installation

+### HACS (recommended)
+1. Go to integrations
+2. Press the dotted menu in the top right corner
+3. Choose custom repositories
+4. Add the URL to this repository
+5. Choose category `Integration`
+6. Click add

+### Manual
-1. In your homeassistant config directory, create a new python file.
-The path should look like this: **my-ha-config-dir/custom_components/birthdays.py**
+1. In your homeassistant config directory, create a new directory.
+The path should look like this: **my-ha-config-dir/custom_components
-2. Copy the contents of birthdays.py in this git-repo to your newly created file in HA
+2. Copy the contents of /custom_components in this git-repo to your newly created directory in HA

+## Set up
-3. Set up the component:
+Set up the component:
 ~~~~
 # Example configuration.yaml entry
 birthdays: